fuaditrockz/monolith-search-page/README.md

 Stores all of the reusable codes over this project.

 ### models
 Stores models of the data's table structure.
+We used [mongoose](https://mongoosejs.com/) for the ODM and schema solution for our server.

 ### routes
 The main codes of the back-end project.
 Stores all of the routes inside here.